Good Form: The Perfect Deadbug

 By Nike Training

-Engage and stabilise your core for better movement and to protect against injury.
+Engage and stabilize your core for better movement and to protect against injury.

 Deadbugs get your mind and body working together as one.
 Don’t let its simplicity fool you, this slow burner is low-impact but high-payoff for those who take the time to do it right.

-The deadbug is one of the most deceiving bodyweight exercises: It doesn't look like a demanding move, but when done correctly (read: slow and controlled), it electrifies your core, tiring out the muscles there fast.
-A favourite amongst trainers and physiotherapists, this low-impact exercise strengthens your abs without straining your back—and challenges your stability, coordination and concentration.
+The deadbug is one of the most deceiving bodyweight exercises: It doesn’t look like a demanding move, but when done correctly (read: slow and controlled), it electrifies your core, tiring out the muscles there fast.
+A favorite among trainers and physical therapists, this low-impact exercise strengthens your abs without straining your back—and challenges your stability, coordination, and concentration.
 Here, Nike Master Trainer Kirsty Godso shares why and how you should be doing deadbugs.